 Wearing every cut with style: best practices

-The high-low chord, a question of balance
+The high-low agreement: a question of balance

 Which shoes for which cut?